Older (George Michael song)

-"Older" is a song by English singer-songwriter George Michael, released as the fourth single from his third album, Older (1996).
-It was also released as an EP under the name The Older EP.
+"Older" is a song by English singer-songwriter George Michael, released in January 1997 as the fourth single from his third album, Older (1996).
+It was both written and produced by Michael, and also released as an EP under the name The Older EP.
 The single's other A-side is a cover of Bonnie Raitt's song "I Can't Make You Love Me".
-The single peaked at number three on the UK Singles Chart while becoming a top-ten hit in Denmark, Hungary, Ireland, and Spain.
+"Older" peaked at number three on the UK Singles Chart while becoming a top-10 hit in Denmark, Hungary, Ireland, and Spain.
+The accompanying music video was directed by British director Andy Morahan.

 Critical reception

-Scottish newspaper Aberdeen Press and Journal stated that Michael follows up a triumphant 1996 with "one of his strongest ballads to date".
-They also said it is a track "he obviously hopes will cement his maturing image."
-Sarah Davis from Dotmusic noted the "jazzy mood", "as Michael brusquely casts off a former lover—'I'm not the man you want... these are wasted days without affection, I'm not that foolish anymore'—to the quavering accompaniment of Steve Sidwell's trumpet."
-Elysa Gardner from Los Angeles Times called it "moody", noting that the singer is "addressing a lover" in the song.
+Scottish Aberdeen Press and Journal stated that Michael follows up a triumphant 1996 with "one of his strongest ballads to date".
+The newspaper also wrote that it's a track "he obviously hopes will cement his maturing image."
+Sarah Davis from Dotmusic noted the "jazzy mood", "as Michael brusquely casts off a former lover—I'm not the man you want... these are wasted days without affection, I'm not that foolish anymore—to the quavering accompaniment of Steve Sidwell's trumpet."
+Elysa Gardner from Los Angeles Times called it "moody", noting the singer "addressing a lover" in the song.

-A reviewer from Music Week rated it five out of five, writing, "As smooth, soulful and jazzy a ballad as Michael has ever made, this silky song is coupled with the Bonnie Raitt track 'I Can't Make You Love Me'.
+A reviewer from Music Week gave "Older" a full score of five out of five, writing, "As smooth, soulful and jazzy a ballad as Michael has ever made, this silky song is coupled with the Bonnie Raitt track 'I Can't Make You Love Me'.
 A certain hit."
 Steve Morse from The Spokesman-Review described it as a "anguished love song".
 Ed Morales for Vibe wrote in his album review, that on the "affecting" title track, "Michael delivers his message of aging gracefully through a narrative detailing a breakup—one lover is crowding another.
-'Change is a stranger you have to know', he says."
+Change is a stranger you have to know, he says."

-Music video

-The official music video for the song was directed by British director Andy Morahan.